Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to a life of ease, comfort, and financial security.
-The phrase doesn’t literally describe an actual street that is "easy."
+The idiom doesn’t literally describe an actual street that is "easy."
 Instead, it’s a figurative expression suggesting a lifestyle that doesn’t require effort, often used to describe a period of ease or luxury.

 Origin: